Electromagnetic Telephone Ringer Circuit helps us know when call comes an when there is no need connect to phone line.

 9V Battery | 1 |

-When the phone rings the alternating current AC signal in the phone line creates an electromagnetic field around the coil L1.
+When phone rings AC signal makes electromagnetic field around coil L1.

-When a call comes in an LED1 lights up and the buzzer makes a sound to alert you.
+When call comes LED1 lights and buzzer makes sound.

 Formulas with Calculations: